IIEWFL/prog6221-poe-ST10259834-Aaryan-Makan/README.md

+IMPORTANT: code presentation and process document is uploaded on arc

 Welcome to Grace - Cybersecurity Assistant, an interactive desktop application designed to educate users on cybersecurity best practices.
 This app provides tips on password safety, phishing prevention, and privacy protection, along with a task management system and a quiz feature to test your knowledge.
 Built using C# and WPF, Grace is a user-friendly tool to enhance your online security awareness.

 Prerequisites